mojosulo/Mech_105/simpson_1-3_rule/readme.md

 ### Algorithm Overview:
 <a href="https://en.wikipedia.org/wiki/Simpson%27s_rule">Simpson's 1/3 Rule</a> is a numerical integration technique.
-This algorithm will take the input segment count, subdevide that into multiple 1/3 rule (2 segment) chunks, computer each chuck, then sum all chucks to obtain an overal estimate of the integral.
+This algorithm is composite, meaning it will take the input segment count, subdivide into multiple 1/3 rule (2 segment) chunks, compute each chuck, then sum all chucks to obtain an overal estimate of the integral.
 If the segment count doesn't divide evenly into 2 segment chunks, then the leftover segment will be computed with a simple <a href="https://en.wikipedia.org/wiki/Trapezoidal_rule">Trapezoidal Rule</a> (it will notify the user if this is used).

 __Inputs__: